 NIPS proves NIPS review process is broken: most papers at NIPS would be rejected if one reran the conference review process

-Theoretical Neuroscience: I am a mathematician working at the Redwood Center for Theoretical Neuroscience
+Theoretical Neuroscience: I am a mathematician working at University of California, San Francisco (Tecott Mouse Behavioral Lab) and the Redwood Center for Theoretical Neuroscience

 at the University of California, Berkeley.

 New: (with Ngoc Tran) Robust exponential memory in Hopfield networks. pdf | code | arxiv